Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Pre-cook the potatoes for 5 minutes.
 Then add the artichokes to the boiling water and boil with the potatoes for five more minutes.

-Pre Cooking the potatoes and the artichokes will keep them soft and moist inside once baked.
+Pre-cooking the potatoes and the artichokes will keep them soft and moist inside once baked.

-Drain the potatoes and the artichokes and place them onto a baking tray.
-Season with a generous pinch of salt, black pepper, dried herbs and spices like rosemary, mint, and paprika, a drizzle of olive oil, and a couple of cloves of crushed garlic.
+Season with a generous pinch of salt, black pepper, dried herbs, and spices like rosemary, mint, paprika, a drizzle of olive oil, and a couple of crushed garlic cloves.

 Toss everything together, then bake for about 15 to 20 minutes, till the potatoes and the artichokes are crispy and golden on the outside but fully cooked on the inside.